frmichel/sparql-micro-service/deployment/docker/README.md

-# Prototype and deploy your SPARQL micro-services with Docker
+# Deploy your SPARQL micro-services with Docker

 You can prototype and deploy SPARQL micro-services using the Docker images we have built and published on Docker hub.

   - [frmichel/sparql-micro-service](https://hub.docker.com/r/frmichel/sparql-micro-service/) contains the core code to run SPARQL-micro-services, running on an Apache Web server with PHP.
 Apache listens on port 80.

-  - [frmichel/corese](https://hub.docker.com/r/frmichel/corese/) contains the [Corese-KGRAM](http://wimmics.inria.fr/corese) RDF store and SPARQL endpoint.
+  - [frmichel/corese4sms](https://hub.docker.com/r/frmichel/corese4sms/) contains the [Corese-KGRAM](http://wimmics.inria.fr/corese) RDF store and SPARQL endpoint.
 It is used to execute SPARQL queries and generate the HTML documentation of the services described with a [service descriptions](../../doc/02-config.md#configuration-with-a-sparql-service-description-file) file (not necessary for services configured [with a config.ini file](../../doc/02-config.md#configuration-with-file-configini)).

 To run SPARQL micro-services, simply place them in the `services` directory in the folder where you run docker-compose.